iJoe42/SET_market_data_selenium/README.md

 # SET_market_data_selenium
- a web scraper bot to scrape market data from settrade.com using interception technique
+ a web scraper bot to scrape market data from settrade.com using seleniumwire